-|Date of Birth||17 July 1917, Lima, Ohio, USA|
+|Born||in Lima, Ohio, USA|

-|Date of Death||20 August 2012, Brentwood, Los Angeles, California, USA (heart failure)|
+|Died||in Brentwood, Los Angeles, California, USA (heart failure)|

 |Birth Name||Phyllis Ada Driver|

 Diller put out an autobiography in 2005 in her late 80s, and entitled it "Like a Lampshade in a Whorehouse", which pretty much says it all when recalling the misfit life and career of the fabulous, one-of-a-kind Phyllis Diller.
 It may inspire all those bored, discouraged and/or directionless housewives out there to know that the one-time 37-year-old chief bottle washer and diaper disposer of five started out writing comedy routines for her fellow female laundry mates as a sort of reprieve from what she considered her everyday household doldrums.
 Little did she know she would wind up an entertainment legend who would share the biggest comedy stages with the likes of Bob Hope, George Burns and Jack Benny.

 They said it couldn't be done back then (to be a successful lady comic, that is) but the doyenne of female stand-up did just that -- opened the doors for other odd-duck funny girls who dared to intrude on what was considered a man's profession.
 Initially, the comedienne whipped up an alter-ego that could have only been created with the aid of hallucinogens.
 Boldly facing the world as a scrawny, witchy-faced, flyaway haired, outlandishly costumed, cigarette-holding, magpie-cackling version of "Auntie Mame", Diller made a virtue out of her weird looks and cashed in on her wifely horror tales and her own idiosyncratic tendencies.
 Her solid fan base has been thriving now for over five decades.